 Students must possess the ability:

-- To use speech, hearing and vision to communicate effectively (elicit, convey and clarify information) with patients, patients’ support networks, faculty, staff, peers, other health care professionals and the general public, utilizing oral, written and non-verbal communication modes.
+- To communicate effectively (elicit, convey and clarify information) with patients, patients’ support networks, faculty, staff, peers, other health care professionals and the general public, utilizing oral, written and non-verbal communication modes.

-- To understand the written content presented in the educational program and to adequately complete all written assignments in the timeframe specified by faculty.
+- To understand the content presented in the educational program and to adequately complete all assignments in the specified timeframe.

-- To complete all reading assignments in the timeframe specified by faculty and to synthesize accurately and quickly large volumes of information presented in written and electronic formats.
+- To complete all assignments in the timeframe specified and to synthesize accurately and quickly large volumes of information presented in different formats.

 - To understand and utilize non-verbal communication in order to meet curricular and clinical demands.

-- To synthesize knowledge and apply same to patient care through written and oral presentation.
+- To synthesize and apply course content to patient care through written and oral presentation.

 - To modify communication styles to meet the audiences’ communication needs.

-- To share, elicit and record information from patients, preceptors, peers and other health professionals verbally and in a recorded format observing and upholding HIPAA and FERPA guidelines.
+- To share, elicit and record information from patients, preceptors, peers and other health care professionals verbally and in a recorded format observing.

 - To communicate effectively and professionally in person, over the phone and in electronic format.